aeboyaci/VisionEye/RnD/Multi-Player/README.md

 Once the players get their team information, they will be able to connect to the relay server for their team by a unique team code.

-Relay server will only be responsible for the mechanics, the scoreboard, achievements and other game statistics will be sent and saved through the API.
+Relay server will only be responsible for the mechanics; the scoreboard, achievements and other game statistics will be sent and saved through the API.